 - Store Bought Roasted Red Peppers.
 You can use jarred roasted red peppers to make the recipe a bit more quickly, though freshly roasted red bell peppers give it that extra wow factor.

 - Additional Ingredients.
-You can add in other ingredients to your own flavor preference.
 Some great additions include smoked paprika, chili powder, cayenne pepper for a touch of heat, hot sauce or roasted garlic.
 What's your favorite addition?

 - Heat Factor.
-Roasted red pepper hummus isn't meant to be hot, as we're working with bell peppers, which have no heat to them.
-However, you can easily up the zest factor by adding in extra spicy chili flakes, spicy chili powder such as ghost pepper powder, or roasting some hotter peppers to go along with the red peppers.
-Or drizzle in some of your favorite hot sauce!
+Roasted red pepper hummus isn't meant to be hot.
+Up the zest factor chili flakes, a splash of hot sauce, or roasting hotter peppers to go along with the red peppers.

 Roasted Red Pepper Hummus Serving Suggestions